 - To stimulate interest in science among younger generations, providing a compelling base for teaching astronomy, scientific discovery, and computational science

-Microsoft Research has dedicated WorldWide Telescope to the memory of Jim Gray, releasing it as a free resource to the astronomy and education communities with the hope that it will inspire and empower people to explore and understand the universe like never before.
+WorldWide Telescope is dedicated to the memory of Jim Gray.
+It is a free, open-source resource to the astronomy and education communities with the hope that it will inspire and empower people to explore and understand the universe like never before.